Qihao-He/ece574-VC/log.md

 • Each thread starts with one, but zero runs all the rest because it is so fast.

+QUESTION:
 If this intuitive theory would lead to the process of handling data time consuming, why is the static and dynamic schedule in our HW showing the opposite results.
+Why is the thread zero runs all the rest because it is so fast?
+Isn't the thread are sharing the processor evenly?

 --------------------------------------------------------------------------------